PingOne Advanced Identity Cloud

 }

-5. The JSON response to the evaluation doesn’t grant any actions but does contain advices.
-Therefore, the REST application (resource server) extracts the transaction ID and returns it to the authentication service to start the authentication.
+5. Because the JSON response to the evaluation doesn’t grant any actions but contains advices, the REST application (resource server) extracts the transaction ID and returns it to the authentication service to start the authentication.

-6. PingOne Advanced Identity Cloud extracts the transaction ID from the composite advice, verifies the corresponding transaction token, and changes the state to IN_PROGRESS.
+6. Advanced Identity Cloud extracts the transaction ID, verifies the corresponding transaction token, and changes the state to IN_PROGRESS.

 {